vitalab/vitalab.github.io/deep-learning/_posts/2018-08-15-cliqueCNN.md

 Implementation details : They use three to four scales with cliques of 5 layers.
 Each layer contains 36 filters, use batchNorm and ReLu.
 Note : They strongly benefit from decaying the learning rate.

-They apply their approach on classification problems : CIFAR 10/100, SVHN (Street View House Number) and ImageNet.
+They apply their approach to classification problems : CIFAR 10/100, SVHN (Street View House Number) and ImageNet.

 ![](/deep-learning/images/cliqueCNN/res1.png)